xerris/chat-app-socket-io/README.md

 - Private security group for internal communication between ECS, our ALB and Redis.

 It will also the hostname of our ALB for connecting.
 Once complete, you can go to <ALB_HOST_NAME>:3001 and connect to one of your ECS tasks.

-## 3c) Option 3: Deploy infrastructure with CircleCI (remote)
-You will need to fork this repository, and create an AWS account with proper permissions to create the resources.

-Create a S3 bucket and DynamoDB table to hold the terraform state lock file.
-This is crucial as terraform will use this to reference the resources you created in order to update/destroy them later!
-- Go to S3 in the console and create an S3 bucket with a unique name.
-- Go to DynamoDB in the console and create a table.
-The name doesn't matter, but the Primary partition key should be 'LockID' and type string.
-- Add these names to /infrastructure-fargate/terraform-exec.sh under bucket=<name> and dynamodb_table=<name>

-Create the following Context variables in CircleCI:
-- AWS_ACCESS_KEY_ID
-- AWS_SECRET_ACCESS_KEY
-- AWS_REGION (ie us-east-2)
-- ENV (prod)
-- REACT_APP_ENV (prod)
-- REDIS_PORT (6379)

-Then in CircleCI, approve the 'hold-deploy-infrastructure' step.
-Your AWS resources will be created.
-You then need to navigate to your AWS account and find the endpoint for your Redis Elasticache cluster (xerris-redis-cluster.XXXXXX.#####.xyz.cache.amazonaws.com
-), and the ECR repo endpoint (12345.dkr.ecr.us-east-2.amazonaws.com/xerris-socket-app-repo)

-You need to put these Context variables into CircleCI as well, under REDIS_ENDPOINT and AWS_ECR_ACCOUNT_URL, respectively.

-Next, you can approve the 'hold-deploy-app' step in CircleCI, to build & deploy the app.

-If you did everything right, you should be able to go to EC2 > Application Load Balancer in the AWS console and find your load balancer URL.
-Add port 3001 on the end and you're good to go!
-Skip the steps below, and approve the 'hold-DESTROY' step in CircleCI to tear down your infrastructure.

 ## 4) Build Docker Image